sianderson/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Trait-based ecology
-- Thermal adaptation
+- Phytoplankton
-- Ecological modeling
+- HABs
-- Storytelling
+- mCDR

 # Education to show in About widget
 education: